mehmoodusman/mehmoodusman/README.md

 ## Hi there, I am Mehmood Hasan 👋
-I'm a Software Engineer who loves building mobile applications.
-My current area of expertise is native Android app development and Cross-Flatform (Flutter), primarily using Kotlin for Android and Dart for Flutter.
-I am a dynamic and passionate individual with extensive experience in the application development lifecycle, from concept through to the delivery of next-generation applications and customizable solutions in an Agile environment.
+I’m a passionate Software Engineer specializing in building robust mobile applications.
+My expertise lies in native Android development using Kotlin and creating cross-platform solutions with Flutter and Dart.
+With a solid foundation in software development, I excel at transforming ideas into powerful applications, ensuring a smooth transition from concept to deployment in Agile settings.

-  - I am currently working as a Senior Flutter Developer at Stratagile Pvt Limited.
+  - Currently, I’m working as a Senior Flutter Developer at Stratagile Pvt Limited, where I focus on creating cutting-edge mobile experiences that meet evolving user needs.

 ## My GitHub Stats